SPARC-FAIR-Codeathon/2025-team-D/README.md

 1. Hello world

-2. Reusing the existing Human Body visualisation SPARC portal component as a plugin
+2. Reusing and extending the existing Simulation Viewer SPARC portal component

-3. Viewing 3D medical images stored in the SPARC Dataset Structure (SDS)
+3. Viewing 3D medical images in sparc datasets and segmenting them using an existing pre-trained state-of-the-art AI annotation tool (NNInteractive)

-4. Segmenting 3D medical images using an existing pre-trained state-of-the-art AI annotation tool (NNInteractive)
+4. Using a Large Language Model (LLM) chatbot to explore SPARC portal resources including SPARC datasets and knowledge bases

-5. Using a Large Language Model (LLM) chatbot for invesitgating existing datasets in the SPARC portal
+5. Converting SPARC scaffold models to common formats used for animation (GLTF)

 <!--*